mcguffin/wp-access-areas/README.txt

 1. It creates a table named ´{$wp_prefix}_disclosure_userlabels´.
 The access areas you define are here.
 2. It adds three columns to Your Posts tables: post_view_cap and post_comment_cap.

-Upon uninstall these changes will be removed completely, as well as it will remove any custom generated capability from Your user's profiles.
+Upon uninstall these changes will be removed completely, as well as it will remove any custom generated capability from your user's profiles.

-= I'd like to do some magic / science when a user tries to view a restricted post.
+= I'd like to do some more magic / science with it.
 And yes: I can code! =

-Check out the `wpaa_view_restricted_post` action hook and the `wpaa_restricted_post_redirect` filter.
-Theres some documentation in the [GitHub Repo](https://github.com/mcguffin/wp-access-areas)
+Developer documentation can be found in [the project wiki](https://github.com/mcguffin/wp-access-areas/wiki).

 = I found a bug.
 Where should I post it? =